lagotto/MDC/dataone-usage-stats.md

 </response>
 {% endhighlight %}

+This information indicates that this object has id `doi:10.5063/F1PC3085`, that it is a new version of the object with id `knb.499.1`, that it is an `EML` metadata document with formatId `eml://ecoinformatics.org/eml-2.1.1`, and that it is part of the DataPackage that is identified by the resource map id `urn:uuid:5a721c8b-94b1-4c33-9ab2-d99f963a4215`.
+It also is present in 5 replicas in 5 different data repositories with the listed `replicaMN` node identifiers, which means that DataONE usage statistics would be providing download statistics for this object from these repositories combined.

 Of course, because its SOLR, you can also ask for the same info for a range of objects.
 For example, the following query gives some metadata for all objects that have had a SystemMetadata modification in the last week.
 SystemMetadata gets modified anytime an important event happens to an object, such as an access control change, or if it is obsoleted by a new version, or a new replica is created.

 {% highlight sh %} https://cn.dataone.org/cn/v1/query/solr/?fl=id,title,formatId,formatType,documents,resourceMap,obsoletes,obsoletedBy,datePublished,authoritativeMN,replicaMN,dateUploaded,dateModified&q=dateModified:[NOW-7DAYS/DAY%20TO%20NOW]